nuxt/icon/README.md

 ### Server Bundle

 Since `@nuxt/icon` v1.0, we have introduced the server bundle concept to serve the icons from Nuxt server endpoints.
-This keeps the client bundle lean and able to load icons on-demand, while having all the dynamic features to use icons that might now be known at build time.
+This keeps the client bundle lean and able to load icons on-demand, while having all the dynamic features to use icons that might not be known at build time.

 #### Server Bundle Mode: `local`